Intel Integrated Graphics Processor List: A Detailed Guide

 Source: computercity

 AMD offers integrated graphics under the Radeon Vega and Radeon RDNA series.
-Popular models include Vega 3, Vega 8, and Vega 11, which perform well in gaming.
-Newer Ryzen processors with Radeon graphics provide strong competition to Intel’s integrated solutions.
+Popular models include the Vega 3, Vega 8, and Vega 11, which excel in gaming.

 Intel integrated Graphics name

 Intel names its integrated graphics based on series and generation.
 Older models include HD Graphics, followed by UHD Graphics.
-More advanced versions are Iris, Iris Pro, and Iris Xe.
-Recently, Intel introduced Arc, moving into dedicated GPU territory.

 Intel i5 with integrated graphics

-Most Intel Core i5 processors come with integrated graphics like UHD Graphics, Iris Plus, or Iris Xe.
 These offer decent performance for everyday tasks, light gaming, and 4K video playback.
 However, for high-end gaming, a dedicated GPU is recommended.

 Intel APU Processor List